-On a strategy level, companies need to determine how Customer Knowledge Management can support business goals and processes and use these as guidelines for designing the Customer Knowledge Management processes and performance indicators.
-The process level, our main focus in this paper, is derived as follows:Like the SECI model of Nonaka/Takeuchi [19], the CKM process model is based on the fact that there are two types of knowledge, implicit (or tacit) and explicit.
-According to Polanyi, who introduced the concept of tacit knowledge in 1968 [25], each individual possesses an amount of implicit knowledge which influences the ability to articulate and therefore explicate and create knowledge.
+On a strategy level, companies need to determine how CKM can support business goals and processes and use these as guidelines for designing the CKM processes and performance indicators.
+The process level, our main focus in this paper, is derived as follows: like the SECI model of Nonaka/Takeuchi (Nonaka and Konno, 1998), the CKM process model is based on the fact that there are two types of knowledge, implicit (or tacit) and explicit.
+According to Polanyi (1966), who introduced the concept of tacit knowledge, each individual possesses an amount of implicit knowledge which influences the ability to articulate and therefore explicate and create knowledge.
 Implicit knowledge includes past experiences and influences the perception of the environment.
 However, explicit and implicit knowledge as such are not separable from the particular individual possessing it.
 Therefore, we term it the knowledge aspect "competence".
 As a consequence, the organization can only directly manage explicated knowledge in the form of media such as text or images which we term the knowledge aspect "content".
 Content is part of the business processes and exists independently of individuals.